Doom-Utils/iwad-patches/doom.wad/README.txt

 Ultimate Doom level set (episode 4 can't be chosen on the device) and uses a modified shareware TITLEPIC image.

+ud-to-pwad.vcdiff is special.
+It will create a PWAD version of Ultimate Doom, containing only the levels and demo lumps.
+It may be used in conjunction with Freedoom to see what the levels turn out like with different resources.

 If unsure of which version you have, refer to these sha1 hashes: df0040ccb29cc1622e74ceb3b7793a2304cca2c8  doom_1.1.wad b5f86a559642a2b3bdfb8a75e91c8da97f057fe6  doom_1.2.wad